-Review in progress: The PS5 is a technical marvel, but is it enough?
+PS5 review: Untapped potential, with a revolutionary controller

 The DualSense is every bit as revolutionary as Sony claimed.

-Sony's engineers worked magic to make the the DualSense's haptic feedback and adaptive triggers as incredible as they are, in a way that's hard to convey over words alone.
+Sony's engineers worked magic to make the DualSense's haptic feedback and adaptive triggers as incredible as they are, in a way that's hard to convey over words alone.
 It's something you just need to feel.
 Walking through the rain in Astro's Playroom (which was designed as a DualSense showcase, to be fair) felt like my controller was actually being pelted by rain, drop by drop, due to its haptics.
 This sensation was aided by its built-in microphone echoing the sound of rain pattering against a window, only adding to the level of immersion.
 When the rain changed to hail, I could feel subtle differences in the way my controller vibrated.

-Likewise, the tension and resistance you can get from the triggers is equally impressive.
+Likewise, the tension and resistance you can get from the triggers are equally impressive.
 There's a section in Astro's Playroom where Astro hops into the suit of a robotic monkey and starts to effectively rock climb.
 I could feel the trigger resisting in a way that mimicked the force I'd need to pull myself up.

-Sony's engineers worked magic to make the the DualSense's haptic feedback and adaptive triggers as incredible as they are.
+Sony's engineers worked magic to make the DualSense's haptic feedback and adaptive triggers as incredible as they are.

 In Spider-Man: Miles Morales, there's a little jolt that happens when you thwip your web and are swinging through the air.
 The varying levels of tension are subtle, almost imperceptible in this case, but are definitely there.
 Even if just first-party Sony games take full advantage of these features, it'll be worth it.
+Thankfully, we've seen a number of third-party developers add support for DualSense features, even on older backward compatible games.

-I haven't been able to properly test out its battery yet, but at 1,500mAh, it certainly outlasts the DualShock 4.
-After using the DualSense for roughly 15 hours, it had one bar left, according to the battery indicator on the PS5 Control Panel.
-No doubt this is due to its larger battery size and the design of the lightbar, which now wraps around the touchpad an a less obtrusive way.
+With an internal battery at 1,500mAh, the DualSense certainly outlasts the DualShock 4.
+No doubt this is due to its larger battery size and the design of the lightbar, which now wraps around the touchpad in a less obtrusive way.
 You can even adjust the brightness of the lightbar in the PS5's settings, but it cannot be turned off completely.
+After properly testing out how long it lasted on a single charge, my DualSense made it almost exactly 14 hours before I needed to plug it in, three of which were spent in Astro's Playroom, which puts the haptics to heavy use.
+Depending on which games you play and which settings you have enabled on the controller, I'd wager you can easily get 15+ hours out of it.
+If you play games that are taxing on its battery, though, you may just get around 10 hours.

+What players have discovered over the last year is that there's a hidden flaw in the DualSense that has been causing joystick drift.
+It's not affecting everyone, but it's become a big enough problem that a class-action lawsuit was filed against the company.
+For what it's worth, I've yet to replicate any drift issues.

 PS5 review: User interface and OS

 The PS5 user interface is similar to the one found on the PS4, focusing on providing a clean look and seamless experience.
-There a dedicated section for the fully integrated PlayStation Store (which I can't talk about just yet) along with sections for Games and Media.
-Foregoing themes at launch, the background of your dashboard will instead change depending on which game you currently have pulled up.
+There a dedicated section for the fully integrated PlayStation Store, along with sections for Games and Media.
+Foregoing themes at the moment, the background of your dashboard will instead change depending on which game you currently have pulled up.

+The newly integrated PlayStation Store is a treat.
+There are sections for the Latest Games, Deals, Collections, Subscriptions, and a place to browse.
+In any of these sections, you're also free to select whether you want to view PS5, PS4, free-to-play, or PS Plus games.
+I found it easy to navigate and responsive to my controller inputs.
+Overall, Sony did a great job of integrating the store, even if the PS5 games section is a bit sparse at the moment.
+There's even a wishlist feature that was sadly dropped from the PlayStation Store on PS4.

+What the store removes now are dedicated sections for add-ons, movies and TV shows, apps, and themes (because they aren't supported).
+I understand why movies and TV shows were moved because there's now a new dedicated section for Media outside of the PlayStation Store, but it seems odd to remove spaces for add-ons.
+There's a row under Latest that showcases options to "Expand your games," but it only seems to show a limited amount of add-ons for recent games you've played, with no way to expand and search for other game add-ons.

+Jumping over to the media section, you'll notice it automatically pulls up TV & Video apps first, displaying some of the most popular services like Netflix, Disney+, Amazon Prime, Hulu, and more in a row at the top.
+Should you wish to search through all of its app offerings, you can slide on over to the left under All Apps to view its music, video, and VR apps.
+To easily get to all of your downloaded apps, you'll slide over to the right under App Library.
+It's all fairly intuitive and I like how everything is laid out.

 What ends up being a shining star is the new and improved Control Center, pulled up with just a quick press of the PS button on your controller.
-This grants you quick and easy access to some of the most important and widely used features on the PS5 like the power, sound, notifications, friends list, and more.
+This grants you easy access to some of the most important and widely used features on the PS5 like the power, sound, notifications, friends list, and more.

 When pulling up the Control Center, you'll also notice new Activities cards depending on the game you're in.
 These cards show everything from official news, newly created screenshots or videos, and progress indicators for individual levels.
 By selecting a particular card, you can jump directly into that level of a game.

 In these Activities cards, if you have PS Plus, you'll also notice official Game Help.
 Game Help on PS5 allows PlayStation Plus members to access official game guides and view hints to help them in certain games, which can then be pulled up in picture-in-picture modes or pinned to the side.
 Demon's Souls, for example, will launch with over 180 Game Help videos.
 It's an amazing accessibility feature that, counter to what it should be, isn't accessible for everyone.
-I understand that Sony wants to sell PlayStation Plus subscriptions, but locking this feature behind a paid subscription is a bad move.
+I understand that Sony wants to sell PlayStation Plus subscriptions, but locking this feature behind a paid subscription isn't good for most users.

+As for other accessibility features, voice dictation works like a charm.
+Players can also enable chat transcription, closed captions, a screen reader, and change the display settings to reduce motion, invert colors, enlarge the text size, and more.
+When you combine this with other settings like the ability to change your default game preferences (difficulty, first or third-person views, performance or resolution modes, and subtitles and audio), it makes for an all-around wonderful experience.

 PS5 review What does the future hold?

-Note: This article was updated in November 2021 with the following changes.
-This article was updated in September 2021 with the following changes.